POV: Tips for Adopting a Senior Dog

 When animals feel like they are not at their best, they become a little more protective, a little more clingy, and maybe a little more aggressive.

-- Feeding times – Make sure all family members know not to pet or bother your new senior family member when he is eating.
-If you have other pets, you may want to feed your senior dog where they can’t approach him.
+- Feeding times – Make sure all family members know not to pet or bother your new senior family member when he or she are eating.
+If you have other pets, you may want to feed your senior dog where they can’t approach them.